What are salts and hashes?

-So as you can see from the above, salts are now used so that hackers can’t crack hashes without trillions of dollars available to them.
+So as you can see from the above, salts are now used, so hackers can’t crack hashes without trillions of dollars available to them.

 How Fathom salts and hashes data

-You can read about the full journey that data goes through from website visit to stored on our data journey page.
+You can read about the complete journey that data goes through from website visit to stored on our data journey page.
 But let’s explain the salting and hashing part here.

-We compare hashes to determine if a visitor is unique on a per-site level.
+We compare hashes to determine if visitors are unique on a per-site level.
 Meaning if the same person visits two sites that use Fathom, they’re treated as two unique user signature hashes.
-We also recycle the salt every day at midnight, meaning the “uniques” on our dashboard are daily uniques, and if the same person visits a site 3 days later, for example, they’re a new unique.
+We also recycle the salt every day at midnight, meaning the “uniques” on our dashboard are daily uniques, and if the same person visits a site three days later, for example, they’re a new unique.

 The benefit of all this salting and hashing is that even if someone somehow broke into our database and grabbed our hashes and salt keys, they’d need trillions of dollars to crack the data.